 5 Failing Startups that Became Billion Dollar Unicorns

 Bob Parsons founded GoDaddy back in the mid-nineties.
-But after spending a fortune on his startup, he found himself in the midst of a difficult decision.
+After spending a fortune on his startup, he found himself in the midst of a difficult decision.
 GoDaddy was not profitable for the first four years, and Parsons was on the brink of closing down the company which he believed in.

 However, during a vacation to Hawaii, Bob had an epiphany that would change everything.
 While observing a nearby valet driver, he realized that at the very worst, he would lose all the money and start working as a valet driver.
 It seems like a rather minor thought but the truth is, this simple moment managed to revitalize Parsons.
 Just a few months later, GoDaddy was profitable for the first time.

-The GoDaddy CEO is also a veteran from the Vietnam War and attributes this experience to his relentless belief that worry and stress are merely obstacles on the path to success.
-Today, the company has a net worth of $14.27B.
+The GoDaddy CEO is also a veteran of the Vietnam War.
+He attributes this experience to his relentless belief that worry and stress are merely obstacles on the path to success.
+Today, the company has a net worth of $13.98B.

 Travis Kalanick and Garrett Camp first came up with the concept for ‘UberCabs’ in 2009.
 They were quickly forced to change their name to Uber due to a pending lawsuit.
 However, funding was a huge problem for the startup and VCs were mostly disinterested in the thought of disrupting the taxi industry.
 In fact, even Gary Vaynerchuck declined the opportunity to invest in the idea, and he was already close friends with the founder, Travis Kalanick.